 As one could begin to suspect, not a whole lot of wild twists are taken save for a few towards the latter half of the game.
 But it’s in how this yarn is weaved, the characters met across the journey, and the subtext buried into this tale that make it so interesting.

 Just like Naughty Dog isn’t new in using a subtitle as a clue of what to anticipate within the story (see: the main Uncharted games), the central theme could actually be found in the title.
 It may not be something that initially beseeches any sort of pensive consideration, but it later hit me as a way of examining certain loyalties during a bit of Joel’s dialogue.
 Namely: who is the 'Us' in this case?
 The way in which we've draw lines in the sand of who's included in social groups.
 Are said loyalties limited to a slim caste of people to care for or a larger community or perhaps expanded to humanity altogether?
-Whichever choice is determined by specific characters, limits are constantly tested as to how far they're willing to go for that 'Us.'
+Whichever choice is determined by specific characters, limits are constantly tested as to how far they're willing to go.

 Humanity vs. family is the first line being drawn by Joel and another person in the beginning and the results end in his outlook “20 Years Later” being jaundiced and selfish.
-Throughout the series of vignettes, the narrative constantly toys with the title by presenting various scenarios of external pressures forcing different characters' to react for their 'Us' in interesting ways.
+Throughout the series of vignettes, the narrative constantly toys with the title by presenting various scenarios of external pressures forcing different characters to react for their people in interesting ways.
 It's also a means of giving each character value: weaving a different internal struggle for them to tackle in the current situation that toys with the overall concept.
 Even a certain character only known through collectible notes actually has his own unique arc.

 This kind of meaning is deftly-handled later on in the story when one of the most typical game tropes is turned on its head.
-When considering the context and the social lines being drawn for the last situation, the two opposing ‘Us’ ideologies are used as a way of critiquing traditional hero tropes as some ugly thing that can make one look more selfish and pathetic than heroic in the process.
+When considering the context and the social lines being drawn for the last situation, the two opposing ideologies are used as a way of critiquing traditional hero tropes as some ugly thing that can make one look more selfish and pathetic than heroic in the process.
 And it’s a disillusioning point punctuated by an ending I honestly didn’t see coming.

 Looking less vigorously at different meanings up for interpretation, the characters and pacing are top notch as well.
 Aside from structurally producing quality subtext, the dialogue for each key character never feels inane or useless.
 Whether being good—or as “good” as one can be in this situation—or twisted, each one is fascinating in their own way.
 The best of the bunch shown in this dark and dreary world would have to be Ellie.
 Discovering new things about the old world and of its bizarre behavior for even the simple things like...a pre-pandemic teenage girl’s worries has that childlike bewilderment that’s easy to grow an attachment for.